Sani Abacha Stadium

 The Sani Abacha Stadium is a multi-purpose stadium in Kano, Kano State, Nigeria.
 It is mostly used for football matches and athletics.
-The stadium is the home of NPFL side Kano Pillars F.C.
-The stadium has a capacity of 16,000 and is named after the deceased former military Head of State, General Sani Abacha.
+The stadium is the home of Nigeria Professional Football League (NPFL) side Kano Pillars F.C.
+The stadium has a capacity of 16,000 and is named after General Sani Abacha, the deceased former military head of state.

-The Sani Abacha Stadium has hosted several international competitions including the 2000 African Cup of Nations and the 2009 FIFA U-17 World Cup.
+The stadium has hosted several international competitions including the 2000 African Cup of Nations and the 2009 FIFA U-17 World Cup.

 During the 2017 NPFL season, Kano Pillars drew an average home attendance of 10,000 the highest ever recorded in the Nigerian league.